sahandrez/dmc2gym/README.md

 ### The Distracting Control Suite
-Support for [The Distracting Control Suite](https://github.com/google-research/google-research/tree/master/distracting_control) has been added by in this fork.
+Support for [The Distracting Control Suite](https://github.com/google-research/google-research/tree/master/distracting_control) has been added in this fork.
 You cen create a distracting environment by simply forwarding the relevant arguments to `dmc2gym.make`.
 Note that you should first install [this fork](https://github.com/sahandrez/distracting_control) of the Distracting Control Suite.